 Family, shelter, a good job, and a great church—all of these are all gifts from the Lord for which I owe Him the loudest shouts of thanks.
 But today I’m reflecting on something which binds those all together and ennobles them with divine purpose.
-As a man made in the image of God, I have been given a charge and a purpose which is both immensely satisfying and the ultimate privilege.
+As a man-made in the image of God, I have been given a charge and a purpose that is both immensely satisfying and the ultimate privilege.

 All of my work, indeed all of life, is meaningful because I exist to glorify God.

 Many philosophers have thought themselves hairless over the question of the meaning of life.
 But one of the grand and often underappreciated benefits of being a Christian is that when you come into God’s family, among the many gifts in that welcome package of adoption blessings is a little box marked “Purpose.”

 Along with reconciliation to God, a heavenly inheritance, salvation from sin, and a mile-high pile of innumerable blessings, Christianity brings with it a satisfying holistic understanding of life’s purpose.
 And this purpose brings cohesion to all of life in a way no other philosophy or religion can.